Mahanubhava: Literature

-Krushnamuni Dimbha was the prominent Mahanubhava poet of 16th century.
+Krushnamuni Dimbha was the prominent Mahanubhava poet of the 16th century.
 He wrote Phaltan Mahatmya, which describes the biography of Chakrapani Prabhu.
 His other works include Sadhanamrutasotra and Bhagvadgita Mahatmya.
 He also composed several verses praising the Panchakrishnas in various metres.
-Chakrapani Vyasa wrote Drushtantasthala and Nityadini Lilastotra during late 16th century.
-He was a Saraswat Brahmin from Rajasthan, he took initiation from a acharya of Bidkar Amnaya and then settled at Ruddhipur.
+Chakrapani Vyasa wrote Drushtantasthala and Nityadini Lilastotra during the late 16th century.
+He was a Saraswat Brahmin from Rajasthan, he took initiation from an acharya of Bidkar Amnaya and then settled at Ruddhipur.
 Other important poets of the 16th century were Lakshadhira, Murarimalla, Navarasa Narayana and Elhana.
 Lakshadhira's works are Jnanadarpana, Jnanamartanda and Maharashtra Kavyadipika.
 His Maharashtra Kavyadipika is a monumental work.
 It describes various poetic metres of Marathi and types of Ovi, the most prevalent metre in Marathi.
 Murarimalla wrote Darshanaprakasha.
 Navarasa Narayana composed Mahabharata in Marathi.
 But unfortunately, only one chapter of his work is available today.
 Elhana's works include Shrikrushna Ashta Swayamvara (Athai Sainvare) and Balakrida.
 Ashta Swayamvara describes the episodes of eight marriages in the life of Shri Krishna and Balakrida describes about childhood pranks of his life.
-A Muslim acharya named Shahmuni wrote a treatise called Siddhantabodha in 18th century for elucidating the principles of Mahanubhava philosophy.
+A Muslim acharya named Shahmuni wrote a treatise called Siddhantabodha in the 18th century for elucidating the principles of Mahanubhava philosophy.

 Mahanubhava writers also composed many works in Hindi, Punjabi and Gujarati languages.
 Nagraj Vyas, Vidhichandra Sharma and Gaurswami are some of the important Mahanubhava writers of North India during the medieval age.
 Hariraj Mahatma 'Musafir', Chakradhari Bezar, Gopirajbaba Mahanubhav and Mukundraj Mahanubhav etc. were prolific North Indian Mahanubhava writers during British era.

 Mahanubhavas created many code-scripts like 'Sakala Lipi', 'Sundari Lipi', 'Shunya Lipi', 'Aankapallavi Lipi' etc. to protect and preserve their literature.

 Mahanubhava poets have written numerous prayers and psalms devoted to the Pancha Krishna Avatara (5 incarnations) in Marathi, Sanskrit and other languages.

 History

 Mahanubhava doctrine originated during the late 12th century.
 Chakradhara was the first preceptor who organized the separate denomination called Mahanubhava on the basis of its doctrine.

 Nagadevacharya systematized the tradition of disciples in Mahanubhava Sampradaya after Chakradhara.
 He initiated several disciples to upbuild the sampradya.
 During the period of Nagadeva, many followers joined the Sampradaya.

 Acharya Munivyasa established many temples and shrines of Mahanubhava Sampradaya in Maharashtra during the early 15th century.
 Munivyasa was originally a Veerashaiva from Telangana, his original name was Kamalakara Ayachita Kothi.
 He left his former faith, entered in Mahanubhava Sampradaya and became disciple of Tapasvini Mhalaisa from Kumar Amnaya.
 It's recorded in texts like Kumar Vansaval by Raghava Kavi and Paithancha Vruddhachara that Bahmani Sultan Ahmed Shah Wali provided financial support to Munivyasa for constructing the shrines.

 Mahanubhava Sampradaya has remained a flourishing religious sect in Maharashtra till date.
-It has millions of followers in Maharashtra, perticularly in Vidarbha, Marathwada and Khandesh regions.
+It has millions of followers in Maharashtra, particularly in Vidarbha, Marathwada and Khandesh regions.

-Mahanubhava Pantha followers worship Lord Krishna and other 4 gods namely Dattatreya, Chakrapani, Govinda Prabhu and Sarvajna Shri Chakradhara.
+Mahanubhava Pantha followers worship Lord Krishna and other 4 gods namely Dattatreya(one-headed), Chakrapani, Govinda Prabhu and Sarvajna Shri Chakradhara.